6 Ways to Craft a Killer Video for Your Small Business

 Videos are a powerful tool for connecting with potential and existing customers.
 The most effective ones embrace the myriad advantages of the medium, incorporating a narrative, visuals, and audio that together create a lasting impression of a brand’s personality, mission, and value.

 But before you get into video clips, camera angles, and product shots, you need a message that will resonate, inform, and entertain.
-To help you craft the best possible advertisements and mission videos for your businesses, we’re deconstructing real-life examples made with Adobe Spark, the easiest way to edit video, images, text, and sound into impactful animated videos.
+To help you craft the best possible advertisements and mission videos for your businesses, we’re deconstructing real-life examples made with Adobe Express, the easiest way to edit video, images, text, and sound into impactful animated videos.
 Here are 6 video tactics we found effective in real small business examples to help you jump-start your thinking on how to most effectively tell your brand’s story.

 Connect your product to emotion

 The most effective advertisers and storytellers know that people want to be moved.
 Buying decisions are often made from an emotional place so you need to present your brand as more than the product or service you’re pedaling.
 The smart video above from Persnickety Prints goes broad to tug at heartstrings, and it works.
 The focus on preserving memories and the importance of family (instead of, say, frame options and paper varieties) establishes an emotional connection with viewers, which is way more memorable.
 Identify the ways in which the service or product you provide resonates emotionally in the context of your customers’ lives and build your ad around that.

 Show your team